Slovak court finds businessman innocent of murder of journalist Jan Kuciak | DW | 03.09.2020

 The murder of Kuciak and his fiancee led to massive anti-corruption protests in Slovakia and the resignation of the country's premier at the time, Robert Fico.

-Kocner has already received a 19-year sentence in a separate case, having been convicted of forging €69 millioin ($81.6 million) in promissory notes.
+Kocner has already received a 19-year sentence in a separate case, having been convicted of forging €69 million ($81.6 million) in promissory notes.
 He has appealed against that sentence.

 tj/sms (dpa, AFP, Reuters)